danbriggs/Turing/readme.md

 The goal of this project is to write accelerations for hardly non-regular five-state Turing machines,
 with the aim of proving they don't halt or running them until they do.

+## Update 10/29/21: Draft written; Interactive proof system sought

+Good news: an analysis of the final 21 holdout classes has been written, and it is entirely possible that only 5 essentially distinct difficult proofs will be needed.
+We have machines 1; 3 and 7; 17; 22; and 26, 33, 34, and 35.
+Read all about it at [paper/HNRs.pdf].

+I will likely begin to rework this project in a formal proof language at some time, such as Isabelle, Coq, or Lean.
+If you have an idea of what language would work best, please do not hesitate to contact me.

 # Early History of the Busy Beaver Problem

 Tibor Radó published [On Non-Computable Functions](https://archive.org/details/bstj41-3-877/mode/2up), in which he defined the Busy Beaver game, in 1962.